Kim Bo-kyung: Cardiff City

-On 10 July 2012, his agents confirmed that his club Cerezo Osaka, had entered talks with Welsh Championship side Cardiff City over a possible transfer.
-On 12 July, Cardiff City and Cerezo Osaka agreed to a fee believed to be around £2.5 million.
-The deal was completed on 27 July, when Kim signed a three-year deal.
-He made his debut on 18 September in a 2–0 win over Millwall coming on for Craig Noone.
-Kim's first start for Cardiff came against Burnley in a 4–0 win at Cardiff City Stadium on 27 October.
-Kim scored his first goal for Cardiff in their 4–1 victory over Blackburn Rovers on 7 December.
-His second was the opening goal at Blackpool in a 2–1 victory for Cardiff on 19 January.
+On 10 July 2012, his agents confirmed that his club Cerezo Osaka, had entered talks with Cardiff City, a Welsh club of the EFL Championship, over his transfer.
+On 12 July, Cardiff City and Cerezo Osaka agreed a fee believed to be around £2.5 million.
+On 27 July, Kim signed a three-year deal with Cardiff City.
+On 18 September, he made his Cardiff debut in a 2–0 win over Millwall coming on for Craig Noone.
+On 27 October, his first start for Cardiff came in a 4–0 win over Burnley at Cardiff City Stadium.
+On 7 December, he scored his first goal for Cardiff in a 4–1 win over Blackburn Rovers.
+On 19 January 2013, he scored his second goal in a 2–1 win over Blackpool.